The Ability To Be Reasonable. Have We Lost It?

 2. Understanding one’s own emotions

-3. Using one’s emotions to help with decision-making
+3. Using one’s emotions to aid decision-making

 4. Regulating one’s emotions